Table of Contents

 2. Enhanced Privacy Regulations

 As privacy concerns grow and regulations like GDPR and CCPA become more stringent, the future of ad retargeting will require greater transparency and user consent.
 Advertisers will need to adapt their strategies to comply with these regulations while still delivering effective retargeting campaigns.
-This may involve more reliance on first-party data collected directly from users and transparent communication about how their data is used.
 Companies that prioritize privacy and build trust with consumers are likely to gain a competitive edge.

 3. Cross-Channel Retargeting